9 Ways to Stop Sweating So Much

 How to stop sweating with diet tricks:

-- 2. Avoid Spicy Foods: Your body reacts to spicy food the same way it would to a hot, sunny day.
+- Avoid spicy foods: Your body reacts to spicy food the same way it would to a hot, sunny day.
 It makes you sweat, even if the outside temperature is cold.

-- 4. Avoid Caffeine-Loaded Coffee & Energy Drinks: Unfortunately, your morning coffee isn’t just good for extra energy – that shot of caffeine is also great for extra underarm sweat.
+- Avoid caffeine-loaded coffee & energy drinks: Unfortunately, your morning coffee isn’t just good for extra energy – that shot of caffeine is also great for extra underarm sweat.

-- 5. Take Vitamin B: Vitamin B helps your organs and other vital systems function properly.
+- Take Vitamin B: Vitamin B helps your organs and other vital systems function properly.
 So when you have enough vitamin B in your body, it doesn’t work as hard, which of course means you produce less sweat.
+Mastering how to stop sweating so much might also involve the right vitamins.
 Even better, adding a vitamin B tablet to your daily routine can also give you more energy throughout the day.

-- 6. Eat Your Fruits and Veggies: Eating fruits and vegetables is a great way to reduce the amount of sweat your body generates.
+- Eat your fruits and veggies: Eating fruits and vegetables is a great way to reduce the amount of sweat your body generates.
 Fruits and veggies can help aid in the digestion process and give you essential vitamins.
-If your digestion if off, your body automatically produces excess sweat.
+If your digestion is off, your body automatically produces excess sweat.

-- 7. Fruits and veggies that promote healthy digestion: Cucumbers, Celery, Watermelon, Spinach, Lettuce, Grapefruit, Bell Peppers, Olive Oil
+- Fruits and veggies that promote healthy digestion: Cucumbers, Celery, Watermelon, Spinach, Lettuce, Grapefruit, Bell Peppers, Olive Oil.

 Here’s how: First, exercise can lower the stress hormone cortisol.
 Second, exercise can trigger the release of endorphins.
 Endorphins reduce your perception of pain, help you relax, and provide a feeling of satisfaction, kind of like morphine.